-The President's Award is given to traditional undergraduate students who have embodied excellence in all areas of life while students at Cornerstone University.
+The President's Award is given to traditional undergraduate students who have embodied excellence in all areas of life while students at Cornerstone.
 The four criteria for this award are:

-- Excellence in Campus Involvement—Students nominated have invested themselves in the life of Cornerstone University both inside and outside the classroom.
+- Excellence in campus involvement.
+Students nominated have invested themselves in the life of Cornerstone both inside and outside the classroom.

 Austin Lash (B.S.
 '17) served as a phenomenal chapel worship leader, a valuable member of the Enactus team and a standout member of the University Chorale.
 As an academically gifted business major, he set a high bar for student leadership and involvement.